hsh814/pacfix-python/README.md

 4 b int
 5 c int
 ```
-First column is variable id.
-Second column is variable name.
-Third column is variable type.
+Each line lists a variable's ID, name, and type, separated by spaces.

 ### Input directory
-Input directory given by `-i` or `--input-dir` [input-dir](./examples/example01/mem).
+Specify the input directory using `-i` or `--input-dir` [input-dir](./examples/example01/mem).

-Input directory contains `neg` and `pos` subdirectories.
-Each of them contains valuation files.
+The input directory should contain neg and pos subdirectories, each with valuation files.
 ```
 [begin]
 1 7